Crustal magnetic fields do not lead to large magnetic-field amplifications in binary neutron-star mergers: Results

 Figure~\ref{fig:shutdown} offers an alternative means of comparing the full- (top row) and crust-configurations (bottom row) in the KHI-driven stage by examining representative quantities at $t-t_{\mathrm{mer}} = 0.52~\mathrm{ms}$.
 From left to right we report: $|B|/[10^{15}\,{\rm G}]$, the kinematic vorticity $\left|\rho \omega^{xy}_{\perp}\right|:= \rho h^{x}_{\phantom{x}\mu} h^{y}_{\phantom{y}\nu} \omega^{\mu \nu}$, and the amplification source term, $s_{\mathrm{mag}} := b^{\mu}b^{\nu}\sigma_{\mu \nu} - b^2\Theta/6$.
 Here $h^{\mu}_{\phantom{\mu}\nu}$ denotes the projector tensor onto spatial hypersurfaces in the 3+1 formalism~\citep{Rezzolla_book:2013}, $\omega^{\mu \nu}$ the kinematic vorticity, $b^{\mu}$ the magnetic field in the fluid-frame, $\sigma_{\mu \nu}$ the shear tensor, and $\Theta$ the expansion scalar~\citep [see][for definitions]{Chabanov2021}.
 The quantity $s_{\mathrm{mag}}$ is the general-relativistic counterpart of the quantity employed by~\citep {Obergaulinger10} to measure the strength of local sources ($s_{\mathrm{mag}} >0$) and sinks ($s_{\mathrm{mag}}<0$) of electromagnetic energy.

 First, when comparing $|B|$ between the two configurations (left column), it is apparent that the largest values of the magnetic-field strength can be found in the crust-configuration and that these are reached very close to the putative surface of the HMNS (marked with a green contour line at $10^{13}\,{\rm gm/cm}^3$), while the inner parts are essentially devoid of magnetic field with the exception of those regions that belonged to the stellar surface.
 Second, when looking at the vorticity (middle column), it also clear that the difference between the two configurations is very small and that in both cases the turbulent motion is concentrated in the low-density regions and falls-off rapidly when moving towards the stellar interior where, again, the turbulence is present only in the regions which were on the stellar surface.
 Finally, when comparing the sources and sinks of magnetic energy (right column), it is possible to realize that in both cases the sources are larger than the sinks (hence the amplification), but also that a large portion of the sources in the crust-configuration are just about to be lost at the HMNS surface.
 It is exactly the shedding of this precious, highly magnetized material that will quench the further amplification of the crust-configuration and ultimately lead to smaller magnetic fields.
+The emission of neutrinos may further increase the strength of these winds, thus additionally reducing the potential of magnetic-field amplification in crust configurations.

 We conclude our analysis by discussing the impact that the different magnetic-field topologies have on the emitted gravitational-wave signal, which we report in Fig~\ref{fig:gws}.
 Note that the signals from the two configurations are indistinguishable during the inspiral and very similar over the first two milliseconds after the merger, when the KHI is most active.
 However, after $t-t_{\mathrm{mer}} \gtrsim 2\,\mathrm{ms}$ the waveforms differ considerably both in phase and amplitude, with the latter being smaller for the full-configuration.
 This is because the production of magnetic fields comes at the cost of the kinetic energy of the system in the full-configuration.
 In addition, the strong amplification of the magnetic field in the full-configuration reduces the $m=2$ deformations leading to a more axisymmetric HMNS in the full-configuration and hence to a weaker gravitational-wave signal.